Vedant-Baldwa/Django-project-studybud/README.md

-This is a private project made by Vaedant Baldwa, Created as a Project while workin for Bradsol.
+This is a private project made by Vaedant Baldwa, Created as a Project while working for Bradsol.